awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2a_cost_intelligence_dashboard.md

 If you are tracking our [Changelog](https://github.com/aws-samples/aws-cudos-framework-deployment/blob/main/changes/CHANGELOG-kpi.md), you already know that we are always improving the Cloud Intelligence Dashboards.

 To pull the latest version of the dashboard from the public template please use the following steps.

+#### Option 1: Command Line Tool
+Visit the [GitHub repository](https://github.com/aws-samples/aws-cudos-framework-deployment/) to download and install the CID Command Line Tool and follow the instructions for running the `update` command.

+#### Option 2: Manual Update

 1. Create a **cid_update.json** file by removing permissions section from the **cid_import.json** file.
 Sample for Cost Intelligence Dashboard **cid_update.json** file below:
 ```json